subatomicdev/binancebeast/README.md

 #### Combined Streams
 If you want to receive data from multiple streams but do so with one response handler/websocket stream, you can use a combined stream.

+Use `BinanceBeast::startWebSocket (WebSocketResponseHandler handler, const std::vector<string>& streams)`.

+See `examples\combinedstreams.cpp` for full code.

 Receive the mark price for BTCUSDT and ETHUSDT in a combined stream:

-See `examples\combinedstreams.cpp` for full code.

 ```cpp
 // each stream's data is pushed separately.